SMITHsharon/pseudoclasses/README.md

 The `html` file was provided and could not be changed as given.

 - `<li>` items were given as block level elements:
-  - Add correct styles to remove the bullets and display them as inline elements
+  - Adds correct styles to remove the bullets and display them as inline elements

 - The three `<span>` elements:
-  - Display as block elements with a 1 pixel border and 25 pixel margin on all sides
+  - Displays as block elements with a 1 pixel border and 25 pixel margin on all sides

 - In the article element with the class `n-child`:
   - Adds a 1 pixel border around every even numbered `section` element